satyamohlan/seer/README.md

 # seer
-this is about the future!
+this is about the future!😂